Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Introduction

 \section{Introduction}

-Heterogeneous information networks (HINs) are widely used for abstracting and modeling multiple types of entities and relationships in complex systems by various types of nodes and edges.
-For instance, the citation network called \texttt{ACM} contains multiple node types, \ie, Author (A), Paper (P), and Subject (S), as well as multiple edge types, such as Author$\xrightarrow{\rm writes}$Paper, Paper$\xrightarrow{\rm belongs~to}$Subject, Paper$\xrightarrow{\rm cites}$Paper.
-These elements can be combined to build higher-level semantic relations called meta-paths~\cite{sun2011pathsim,sun2012mining}.
-For instance, APA is a $2$-hop meta-path, and APSPA is a $5$-hop meta-path.
+Heterogeneous graphs are widely used for modeling multiple types of entities and relationships in complex systems by various types of nodes and edges.
+For instance, the large-scale academic network, \texttt{OGBN-MAG}, contains multiple node types, \ie, Paper (P), Author (A), Institution (I), and Field (F), as well as multiple edge types, such as Author $\xrightarrow{\rm writes}$ Paper, Paper$\xrightarrow{\rm cites}$Paper, Author $\xrightarrow{\rm is~affiliated~with}$ Institution, and Paper$\xrightarrow{\rm has~a~topic~of}$Field.
+These elements can be combined to build higher-level semantic relations called meta-paths~\cite{sun2011pathsim}.
+For example, APA is a $2$-hop meta-path representing the co-author relationship, and PFPAPFP is a $6$-hop meta-path related to long-range dependency.

-Many real-world HINs are sparse, \eg, the Internet movie database (\texttt{IMDB}) contains $21K$ nodes with only $87K$ edges.
-Such sparsity requires models to leverage long-range dependencies to enhance the node embedding from distant neighbors~\cite{GAMLP2021}.
-Though numerous heterogeneous graph neural networks (HGNNs) have been proposed to capture semantic information for representation learning in HINs~\cite{hgnn_survey_tangjie,hgnn_survey_hanjiawei, hgnn_survey_shichuan,hgnn_survey_shiruipan}, few works focus on taking advantage of long-range dependencies, especially on large-scale datasets.
+Utilizing long-range dependency is essential for graph representation learning.
+For homogeneous graphs, many graph neural networks (GNNs)~\cite{li2019deepgcns,bianchi2020spectral,DBLP:conf/iclr/0002Y21,ying2021transformers} have been developed to gain benefit from long-range dependency.
+Utilizing long-range dependency is also crucial for heterogeneous graphs.
+For instance, the Internet movie database (\texttt{IMDB}) contains $21K$ nodes with only $87K$ edges.
+Such sparsity means each node has only a few directly connected neighbors and requires models to enhance the node embedding from long-range neighbors.
+The main challenge in using long-range dependency on heterogeneous graphs is how to alleviate costs while striving to effectively utilize information in exponentially increased receptive fields, which is much more challenging compared to homogeneous graphs due to the heterogeneity.
+In addition, the well-known over-smoothing issue~\cite{li2018deeper, keriven2022not} occurring in many GNNs also needs to be addressed.